 If you do not already have a password, or if you have forgotten it, the process is the same.
 Click on the ‘Forgot your Password?’ link at the bottom of the panel, and follow the instructions to get your new password.
 You can then use your new password along with your email to log into your account and follow the instructions above.

 Q3: Is your meeting stats page full of ‘No Data Available’ boxes?

-If instead of a nice page full of blue and/or green donut charts you get a page that is full of grey ‘no data available’ boxes, this may be for one of two reasons: Either you do not have any relevant meeting data for the last 30 days, or something has gone wrong in uploading it.
+Instead of a nice page full of blue and/or green donut charts, do you get a page that is full of grey ‘no data available’ boxes?
+Read More

 Take a look at your calendar for the last 30 days, and see if you actually have meetings where you and others were invited to a meeting event.
 Please note, the Add-in ignores all other appointments (except for travel time) and so only bona-fide meeting events will show in your data.
 If you are not sure whether an event is a meeting or an appointment, double click the event to open it, and then look in the middle of the header line on the window that opens.
 It will clearly say whether it is a meeting or an appointment at the end of the title, e.g. ‘Speak to Jonathan – Appointment’